DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-10-31-blocking-candidates-with-no-visa.md

 ## What we did

-We have revisited the user journey from when they fill out their details in 'Your details' tab to adding an application on 'Your application' tab, to include the logic that when a candidate answers the question about the 'right to work or study in UK' with 'No' in their 'personal information' section, to not allow them to add an application that does not have visa sponsorship, and they would be displayed with a warning and link to Find service.
+We have revisited the user journey from when candidates fill out their details in the 'Your details' tab to adding an application on the 'Your application' tab.

+We hid the submit button and replaced it with a warning message to stop the candidate submitting their application.
+This message would show if a candidate answers ‘No’ to the question about if they have the right to work or study in UK, and they add a course that does not have visa sponsorship.

 ![Screenshot of how the application review page looks like with the blocking pattern](after.png)